AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/database-nosql.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Explore a database or NoSQL system using the Flow Service API
+title: Explore a database using the Flow Service API
 topic: overview
 ---

-# Explore a database or NoSQL system using the Flow Service API
+# Explore a database using the Flow Service API

 Flow Service is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial uses the Flow Service API to explore databases or NoSQL systems.
+This tutorial uses the Flow Service API to explore database systems.

 ## Getting started